 2-4.
 Employee Service Credit

-"Length of service" refers to the length of time that our employees spend as active full-time or part-time employees with Sentry Installations LLC.
+"Length of service" refers to the length of time that our employees spend as active full-time or part-time employees with Sentry Installations, LLC.
 Service begins on the day you become a full-time or part-time Employee.

 Length of service may be used in determining certain employee benefits, such as time-off benefits.
 Employees will not lose credit for service with the Company provided their last day of service was within 30 days of again becoming an active employee.